tilay123/Trivia-Voice-Recognition-Trainer-Part1/README.md

 # Trivia: Recognize Voice

-An interactive game that test your vocal recognition abilities.
+An interactive trivia game that test your vocal recognition abilities.

 Bugs/fixes can be submitted to til.baniya@gmail.com.